rdimaio/13CAD/README.md

 - Class names must be capitalised (e.g. ```class Vector```, ```class Shape```)
 - Functions and variables follow the ```camelCase``` naming convention (e.g. ```getVolume()```, ```sampleVariable```.
 See [this](https://en.wikipedia.org/wiki/Camel_case) for more details.)
+- Use include guards in header files (like ```#ifndef```) instead of ```#pragma once```.
+The latter is not in the C++ standard, and might not be supported by some compilers;
+our goal is portability, so it's better if we stick to the standard.
+Refer to the existing header files to make sure that you understand what an include guard is.
 - Always try to comment **above** the block of code you're commenting, not to the side.
 Side comments are okay if you're just explaining something specific about that line of code.
 - For multi-line comments, use /* */.
 For single-line comments, use //.